-Enjoy three days of world-class jazz at the lauded Monterey Jazz Festival, alleged to be the world’s longest-running jazz fest.
-Top names, newcomers and favourites—some 500 artists in all—play on eight stages at the Monterey County Fairgrounds.
-This year’s headliners—performing September 15-17, as part of the event‘s 60th anniversary—include Herbie Hancock, Chick Corea, Branford Marsalis, mandolinist Chris Thile, and Hamilton’s Leslie Odom, Jr.
+Enjoy three days of smooth jazz at the lauded Monterey Jazz Festival, alleged to be the world’s longest-running jazz fest.
+Top names, newcomers, and favourites—some 500 artists in all—play on eight stages at the Monterey County Fairgrounds.
+This year's headliners - performing September 15-17, as part of the event's 60th anniversary - include Herbie Hancock, Chick Corea, Branford Marsalis, mandolinist Chris Thile, and Hamilton's Leslie Odom, Jr.

-Round out your experience by attending a wide range of seminars, panel discussions and intimate conversations.
-If you play jazz, be sure to check out clinics and workshops, as well as art exhibits and seminars.
-There are kids’ events too, and plenty of good food to keep them energized.
+Round out your experience by attending a wide range of seminars, panel discussions, and intimate conversations.
+If you play jazz, be sure to check out clinics and workshops, and boasts art exhibits, jazz clinics and seminars.
+There are kids’ events too, and plenty of good food to keep them energised.

 There are a few different ways to attend the festival beyond single-day passes.
-Get a general admission pass for the 7 Grounds Stages, which are spread out over the Monterey County Fairgrounds.
-Or, buy a Full Weekend Arena package and you’ll lock in the same reserved Arena seat for the weekend’s five shows on the main stage, as well as access to all 7 Grounds Stages.
-For a VIP experience, add the District 7 Premier Club pass to any ticket, and you’ll get access to a special lounge for meet-and-greets with performing artists, closed-circuit Arena simulcasts, catered farm-to-table cuisine and tastings of local Monterey wines.
+Get a general admission pass for the 7 Grounds Stages, which are spread out over the Monterey County Fairgraounds.
+Or, buy a Full Weekend Arena package and you'll lock in the same reserved Arena seat for the weekend's five shows on the main stage, as well as access to all 7 Grounds Stages.
+For a VIP experience, add the District 7 Premier Club pass to any ticket, and you'll get access to a special loung for meet-and-greets with performing artists, closed circuit Arena simulcasts, catered farm-to-table cuisine, and tasting of local Monterey wines.